Fishing around Darwin

 With several tidal and billabong barramundi fishing options, all less than two hours’ drive from Darwin, the Mary River system has much to offer the visiting angler.
 For starters, the famous Corroboree Billabong offers boat ramp launching into 45 kilometres of fishable water, and a range of native wildlife and aquatic bird life as good as you’ll experience anywhere in the tropical Top End.

 Shady Camp provides boat access to vast mangrove-lined sections of Sampan Creek and Tommycut Creek.
-From February to May every year, very big barramundi are caught trolling at the mouths of both creeks, and also along the coast of the Van Diemen Gulf, wherever there’s run-off into Chambers Bay.
+From February to May every year, large barramundi are caught trolling at the mouths of both creeks, and also along the coast of the Van Diemen Gulf, wherever there’s run-off into Chambers Bay.